statamic/v2-docs/content/collections/fieldtypes/table.md

 ---
 title: Table
+description: Create and manage simple tables of limitless columns and rows.
 overview: >
-  Creating tables can be a nuisance in a
-  WYSIWYG editor, or even when handcrafting them in HTML, _especially_ for less-code-savvy clients.
+  Creating tables can be a nuisance in a WYSIWYG editor, or even when handcrafting them in HTML, _especially_ for less-code-savvy clients.
 This fieldtype gives you a way to create simple tabular data.
 image: 643aae7a-4123-449b-bbb1-33aff6ad26a2
 id: 11e0ab78-7698-44c8-98f1-1194cb12ce28
 ---